Dorothy A. Atabong

-Dorothy A. Atabong is a Canadian actress, writer and producer.
-She is best known for Sound of Tears for which she’s won various awards including an Africa Movie Academy Award in 2015.
+Dorothy A. Atabong (née Ayinke Dorothy Atabong) is a Cameroonian-Canadian actress, writer, and producer.
+She is best known for Sound of Tears for which she's won various awards including an Africa Movie Academy Award in 2015.

 Career

 Atabong received positive reviews for theatre productions such as Wedding Band, The Africa Trilogy by Volcano Theatre, a part of Luminato Arts Festival and the Stratford Festival, The Canadian Stage Company and Studio 180 production of The Overwhelming.

 Atabong published a romantic novel, The Princess of Kaya, in 2002, which she later adapted into a screenplay.
-Her feature length script, Daisy’s Heart, won Best Low Budget Script at the 2011 Female Eye Film Festival in Toronto.
+Her feature-length script, Daisy’s Heart, won Best Low Budget Script at the 2011 Female Eye Film Festival in Toronto.
 She also wrote, produced and starred in Sound of Tears, a short film which premiered at the Montreal World Film Festival.
 The film won the 2015 Africa Movie Academy Award for Best Diaspora Short and also garnered a Platinum Remi at the 48th WorldFest Houston Film Festival.

-TV appearances include the award winning television series Mayday, Ocean Landing (African Hijack) for the Discovery Channel; Degrassi: The Next Generation and The Line for The Movie Network.
+TV appearances include the award-winning television series Mayday, Ocean Landing (African Hijack) for the Discovery Channel; Degrassi: The Next Generation and The Line for The Movie Network.
 Atabong also starred in Glo, a part of The Africa Trilogy directed by Josette Bushell-Mingo, and led a cast of 11 in the role of Julia in the acclaimed play Wedding Band by Alice Childress.
-Other roles include The Studio 180 and Canadian Stage Company production of The Overwhelming by J. T. Rogers, and Theatre Awakening’s production of In Darfur at Theatre Passe Muraille for SummerWorks, for which she won the Emerging Artist Award.
+Other roles include The Studio 180 and Canadian Stage Company production of The Overwhelming by J. T. Rogers, and Theatre Awakening's production of In Darfur at Theatre Passe Muraille for SummerWorks, for which she won the Emerging Artist Award.